 By far, the greatest need in Russia is for people to be exposed to the Gospel.
 Until people accept its truths and incorporate them into their daily lives, they will be lost souls.
 Recognizing this, we have implemented a remarkably broad array of programs to introduce people to the Faith and to help them grow deeper in their relationship with Christ.
 Some of our efforts are mentioned below.

-- RCIA Classes.
-Every year, we have a number of people who come to learn the basics of the Faith.
+RCIA Classes.
+Every year, we have a number of people who come to us to learn the basics of the Faith.
 The classes culminate with Baptisms, First Communions, and Confirmations at the Easter Mass.

-- Annual Youth Conferences.
+Annual Youth Conferences.
 For Catholic young adults who wish to learn more and take a deeper plunge into the Faith, these annual summertime conferences have grown increasingly popular.
 Priests, Brothers, Sisters, and past attendees come together to plan and organize the events.
 Over the last few years, American college students from FOCUS (Fellowship of Catholic University Students) have also come and assisted at the conferences.

-- Annual Children’s Camp.
+Annual Children’s Camp.
 Held in Lesozavodsk every year, this event allows children to enjoy the summer camp experience while learning more about Catholicism.
 Here, too, we have the input and help from priests and religious as well as FOCUS visitors.

 Visibility.
-Thanks to the steeples we added to the church building in 2009 and the bells installed in 2010, Most Holy Mother of God Catholic Church is a much more visible entity in Vladivostok.
+Thanks to the steeples we added to the church building in 2009, Most Holy Mother of God Catholic Church is a much more visible entity in Vladivostok.
 To further increase visibility, we always invite the media to our special events.
 We now have wonderful friends from the local television and radio stations who have covered events such as the re-consecration of the church building and performances by visiting organists.
 The coverage lets people know that we are present and active, and that our doors are open.
 Our church is also a stop for many tour groups who then learn about the re-birth of the parish and renovation of the building.